sahilmsds/PushAi-PoemGen/README.md

 *🤖 AI Generated*
 🚀 Getting Started

-Connect to Puch AI: Use /mcp use poem-generator
-Choose your tool: Pick from 4 different poem types Provide your theme: What do you want your poem about?
+Connect to Puch AI - Use /mcp use poem-generator Choose your tool - Pick from 4 different poem types Provide your theme - What do you want your poem about?
-Customize (optional): Set style, mood, and length
-Generate: Get your AI-created poem instantly!
+Customize (optional) - Set style, mood, and length Generate - Get your AI-created poem instantly!

 🤝 Contributing
 Feel free to contribute improvements, new poetry styles, or additional features!